RCSL-TCD/SecCAN/README.md

-# Secure CAN Controller with Integrated IDS
+# SecCAN : Secure CAN Controller with Integrated IDS

 This repository contains the hardware implementation of a **Secure CAN Controller** with an **Integrated Intrusion Detection System (IDS)**.
 The design features the ability to flag suspicious messages for the receiving ECU, enhancing the security of the Controller Area Network (CAN).